persalys/persalys/python/doc/developer_manual/validation/validation.rst

         - check all lines one by one :

-          - fifth header item is checked
+          - first header item is checked
           - size of the design of experiments : 84

+        - click on the 'Back' button then on the 'Continue' button

+          - check nothing has changed (values in the table, checked items, size label)

       - cancel